jelledevleeschouwer/Bonjour_log/README.md

 ##### 01 Apr '15 22h -  Fixed Crashing hosts.
 Fixed the problem with hosts crashing when they received queries for which they don't have the authority to answer.
 When no records were found, the host dereferenced a NULL-pointer which is clearly not allowed.
 Fixed it.

+##### 02 Apr '15 09h -  Continuous Querying - Active interests.
+Maybe in the future the continuous querying possibility should only be applied to records for which the application sets an active interest on.
+The application could perhaps set an active interest on a certain type of records and the mDNS-module then applies Continuous updating only on those type of records.
+This reduces the amount of resources needed by the hosts.

+##### 02 Apr '15 10h -  Duplicate Query Suppression.
+Implemented duplicate query suppression, now.
+When a query is received, a corresponding query cookie is looked for.
+If there is one found, the status of the cookie is set to 'PICO_MDNS_COOKIE_CANCELLED' which doesn't let the host send the query again.